History of Alcoholics Anonymous: How Alcoholics Connected with the Oxford Group

-In 1931, Rowland Hazard, an American business executive, went to Zurich, Switzerland to seek treatment for alcoholism with psychiatrist Carl Jung.
-When Hazard ended treatment with Jung after about a year, and came back to the USA, he soon resumed drinking, and returned to Jung in Zurich for further treatment.
+In 1926, Rowland Hazard, an American business executive, went to Zurich, Switzerland, to seek treatment for alcoholism with psychiatrist Carl Jung.
+When Hazard ended treatment with Jung after about a year, and came back to the US, he soon resumed drinking, and returned to Jung in Zurich for further treatment.
 Jung told Hazard that his case was nearly hopeless (as with other alcoholics) and that his only hope might be a "spiritual conversion" with a "religious group".

 Back in America, Hazard went to the Oxford Group, whose teachings were eventually the source of such AA concepts as "meetings" and "sharing" (public confession), making "restitution", "rigorous honesty" and "surrendering one's will and life to God's care".
 Hazard underwent a spiritual conversion" with the help of the Group and began to experience the liberation from drink he was seeking.
 He became converted to a lifetime of sobriety while on a train ride from New York to Detroit after reading For Sinners Only by Oxford Group member AJ Russell.